top of page

 BIO

 Their language-based installation, Journey to Shoshone Falls, uses archival material and found texts to create textual interventions in the archival landscape of a masterwork, and was shown at The Gilcrease Museum in Tulsa, Oklahoma from October 2019—March 15, 2020.
-Their micro-chapbook of the same name is now available from Walls Divide Press.
-Their poetry has appeared in Denver Quarterly, DIAGRAM, The Fiddlehead, Interim, The Massachusetts Review, PRISM international, and many other Canadian and American literary journals.
+Their micro-chapbook of the same name is available from Walls Divide Press

 WANT TO KNOW MORE?